sandeepsa1/dsa/01 Graph Theory/29-cycle-detection-sort-and-graph-properties/README.md

 1. <b>Graph Coloring</b>: Assign colors to nodes such that no two adjacent nodes have the same color using a greedy approach.
 2. <b>DFS-Based Cycle Detection</b>: Detect cycles in a directed graph using DFS.
 3. <b>Union-Find Based Cycle Detection</b>: Detect cycles in an undirected graph using union-find data structure.
+4. <b>Find the Town Judge</b>: In a town of n people, there is exactly one person who is trusted by everyone else but trusts no one.
+Find the town judge.

 ### 1. Graph Coloring